ImThienz/Mobile-Device-Programming_prj/README.md

 # truyentranhN8
+Change branch from #main(DEFAULT) to #master to see my prj!
 This is my reference model from #NH_Android so, pls respect the author.
-Thanks!
+Thanks a lot!